Sustainable Fashion

 By scaling down to local makers and smaller production cycles, we can make the current systems of mass production obsolete.

-A designer lookbook creates awareness for our designers.
+A street art campaign creates awareness for our designers.

 Eventually, we want to help designers make and distribute their typically handmade items as well as hire designers to create an in-house product line.
 Exclusivity of the work will also drive hype.
 Once items are out, they are out.